resthub/resthub.org/backbone-stack.rst

         });
     });

-After instantiation, this.$root contains a cached jQuery element and this.root the DOM element.
-By default, when render() is called, Backbone stack empty root element, and add el to root as a child element.
+After instantiation, ``this.$root`` contains a cached jQuery element and ``this.root`` the DOM element.
+By default, when render() is called, Backbone stack empties the root element, and adds el to root as a child element.
 You can change this behaviour thanks to the strategy parameter (could be 'replace', 'append' or 'prepend') :

 .. code-block:: javascript